 Why Sunrise Is Worth the Early Alarm

 There’s another bonus too: wildlife.
-Early mornings are prime time for spotting deer, birds, and even the occasional fox.
+Early mornings are prime time for spotting deer, birds, and even the occasional fox, often seen along trails when the world is just waking up.

 What Makes a Great Sunrise Spot